Raian-Siddique/Raian-Siddique/README.md

 ## I'm a Student, Developer, fitness-Freak and YouTuber!

-- 🔭 I’m currently working on a E-commerce website!
+- 🔭 I’m currently working on a E-commerce app!
 - 🌱 I’m currently learning everything
 - 👯 I’m looking to collaborate with other Developer
 - 🥅 2020 Goals: Contribute more to Open Source projects